cn-uofbasel/BACnet/groups/09-loraSense/README.md

 - ```region``` specifies the frequency.
 - ```tx_power``` specifies the transmission power.
 - ```sf``` specifies the spreading factor of the transmission.
 ### Set up WLAN-Connection
 For the LoPy<sup>4</sup> to establish a WLAN-connection use
 ```python
 lorasense.setupWLAN(ssid, pw)
 ```
+There parameters are required to be input by the user in order to function.
 - ```ssid``` is the name of the WLAN.
 - ```pw``` is the password of the WLAN.
 ### Send Data through LoRa
 <ins>Note: In order to send data make sure ```lorasense``` was initiated in ```mode=0```.</ins>
 To start sending information from the LoPy<sup>4</sup> simply use